 Pecos Trail From Del Rio to Sanderson:

 Traveling from Del Rio to Sanderson, Texas, along the Pecos Trail is a ghost town and ghost ranch experience filled with a rich history.
-The 120 mile drive is situated in the Chihuahuan Desert, which is broken by numerous small mountain ranges as well as low level river valleys formed by the Rio Grande and the Pecos Rivers.
+The 120-mile drive is situated in the Chihuahuan Desert, which is broken by numerous small mountain ranges as well as low-level river valleys formed by the the Rio Grande and the Pecos Rivers.

 When the Galveston, Harrisburg, & San Antonio Railroad made its way through the area, a number of town sites and stations developed to fuel the steam engines.
-Soon afterwards numerous large ranches developed in the area, shipping their cattle along the rail heads.
+Soon afterward numerous large ranches developed in the area, shipping their cattle along the railheads.
 Later, when a highway was paved through the region, several small spots in the road appeared as rest and service

 Just about ten miles northwest of Del Rio, the visitor crosses Lake Amistad.
 Straddling the United States and Mexico, the lake is known for excellent water-based recreation, camping and is surrounded by a landscape rich in prehistoric rock art, along with a wide variety of plant and animal life.
 The Amistad National Recreation Area is administered by the National Park Service.

 Just about 29 miles northwest of Del Rio, Comstock, like many other small towns in the area, got its start when the Galveston, Harrisburg, & San Antonio Railroad came through the area in 1882.
 When the town was first platted it was called Sotol City but was soon changed to Comstock, after a railroad dispatcher named John B. Comstock.
 The original town site was built just east of the current location, but, was later moved to make use of water from a nearby natural lake.
 Today, the water supply of the lake is only intermittent.